TexasInstruments/enet-firmware/internal_docs/doxygen/content_pages/common_user_guide/01001_user_guide.md

 EtherType classifier as match criteria to have PTP traffic routed to dedicated UDMA RX flow.

-The remote configuration infrastructure provided by Ethernet Firmware is built using the *ethremotecfg* framework which uses IPC LLD.
+The remote configuration infrastructure provided by Ethernet Firmware is built using the *ethremotecfg* framework which uses ETHFW-IPC (EthFw abstraction layer to support IPC LLD on both Jacinto and Sitara based SoCs, please refer utils/ethfw_abstract for more details).
 Ethernet Firmware supports three types of messages namely, requests, responses and notifications.
 Requests are primarily sent by the remote clients and waits for the response from the ETHFW server.
 The notifications from server to client donot have any ACKs where from client to server notifies will be returned with a server ACK.